dmlc/treelite/docs/tutorials/deploy.rst

 .. code-block:: bash

-  gcc -o myprog myprog.c mymodel.so -I. -std=c99
+  gcc -o myprog myprog.c mymodel.so -I. -std=c99 -lm

 As long as the program ``myprog`` is in the same directory of the prediction library ``mymodel.so``, we'll be good to go.